dimastatz/whisper-flow/README.md

 | we can change reality by changing our mind    |   6.65   | True      |
 | we can change reality by changing our mind    |   6.65   | False     |

+### Benchmarking
+The evaluation metrics used for comparing the performance of Whisper Flow are Word Error Rate (WER) and latency.
+Latency is measured as the time between two subsequent partial results, with the goal of achieving sub-second latency.
+We are not starting from scratch; several quality benchmarks have already been performed for different ASR engines.
+I will rely on the research article ["Benchmarking Open Source and Paid Services for Speech to Text"](https://www.frontiersin.org/articles/10.3389/fdata.2023.1210559/full) for guidance.

 ## How To Use it